campa-consortium/lattice-standard/source/standard/coordinates.md

 The {math}`(x,z)` coordinates are drawn at the entrance end of the elements and {math}`z` will always point towards the element's exit end.
-{numref}`f:patch.between`B shows a line with an unreversed drift named `dft1` connected to an unreversed bend named `bnd1`. {numref}`f:patch.between`C shows the same line but with `bnd1` reversed.
+{numref}`f:patch.between`B shows a line with an normal (unreversed) orientation drift named `dft1` connected to a normal (unreversed) bend named `bnd1`. {numref}`f:patch.between`C shows the same line but with `bnd1` reversed.
 This gives an unphysical situation since a particle traveling through `dft1` will "fall off" when it gets to the drift's end.